miguelperezenciso/NGScrashcourse/README.md

 ### WARNINGGGGG 2
 - **NGS data are massive yet VERY NOISY.**
-- **You will be puzzled about how results can change depending on bioinformatics options utilized**
+- **You will be puzzled about how results can change depending on bioinformatics options utilized.**
+- **Do NOT outsource this step.
+DO IT YOURSELF or someone you know well.**
 - **Caution and quality control are a must in every step, especially when analyzing several samples simultaneously.**
-- **Missing data are unavoidable**
+- **Missing data are unavoidable.**

+### QUALITY CONTROL IS A MUST IN EVERY NGS ANALYSIS STEP.
+VISUALIZATION TOOLS CAN REALLY HELP.

 ### What techniques are there?
 Classical Sanger sequencing was a 'First' generation technology.
 Second or next generation sequencing was initially [454 technique](https://en.wikipedia.org/wiki/454_Life_Sciences) quickly supersed by [Illumina's technologies](https://en.wikipedia.org/wiki/Illumina_dye_sequencing).
 More recently, the third generation sequencing technologies deliver much longer reads in lower quantity and of lower quality.
 Representatives are [PacBio](https://www.sciencedirect.com/science/article/pii/S1672022915001345) and [Oxford nanopore](https://en.wikipedia.org/wiki/Nanopore_sequencing).